Telefunc enables functions defined on the server-side to be called remotely from the browser-side.

 We can use throw Abort() to avoid any forbidden telefunction call.

-// TodoList.telefunc.js// Environment: serverexport { onLoad }import { Abort, getContext } from 'telefunc'async function onLoad() { const { user } = getContext() // We forbid onLoad() to be called by a user that isn't logged-in if (!user) throw Abort() const todoList = await Todo.findMany({ authorId: user.id }) return todoList}
+// TodoList.telefunc.js// Environment: serverexport { onLoad }import { Abort, getContext } from 'telefunc'async function onLoad() { const { user } = getContext() // We forbid onLoad() to be called by a user that isn't logged-in if (!user) throw Abort() const todoList = await Task.findMany({ authorId: user.id }) return todoList}

 We essentially use throw Abort() to implement permission: only a logged-in user is allowed to fetch its to-do items.